Table of Contents

 Systemic lupus erythematosus, rheumatoid arthritis

 Major histocompatibility complexes or MHCs are surface proteins found on lymphocytes that are important in determining whether a substance is foreign or not.
-It is encoded by the human leukocyte antigen or HLA gene.
+They are encoded by the human leukocyte antigen or HLA gene.

-These two have been the most established genetic risk factor when it comes to autoimmune diseases.
-It has been found out that susceptible individuals actually have an increased amount of polymorphisms in the HLA allele.
-This fact hastens the screening and diagnosis of some autoimmune disease with the help of serologic testing techniques.
+MHCs are the most established genetic risk factor for developing an autoimmune disease.
+Susceptible individuals have an increased amount of polymorphisms in the HLA allele (see table below).
+This finding speeds up the screening and diagnosis of some autoimmune diseases through serologic testing techniques.

-Although many studies have already established the link between HLA gene polymorphisms and autoimmune diseases, it is noteworthy that even healthy individuals may have these.
-This goes to prove that HLA polymorphisms have to go along with environmental factors to manifest autoimmunity.
+Although many studies have established the link between HLA gene polymorphisms and autoimmune diseases, it is worth noting that even healthy individuals may have these.
+It is therefore clear that HLA polymorphisms must interact with environmental factors to create autoimmunity in an individual.

 |MHC class I

 Not all people afflicted with an autoimmune disease have higher counts of HLA polymorphisms compared with healthy individuals.
 This is because variants in the gene coding for phenotypes that might work along with other risk factors come into play.
 These alleles are usually involved in the regulation of lymphocyte production, differentiation, and maturation.

 Although somewhat rare compared with polymorphisms, single-gene abnormalities can be pervasive and readily manifest in individuals carrying the mutations.
 Most of the time, however, these mutations affect the mechanisms involved in tolerance and lymphocyte regulation.
 These Mendelian abnormalities can cause alterations in central tolerance, production of regulatory T helper lymphocytes, anergy, and aid in the peripheral deletion of autoimmune B and T lymphocytes.